-9.0 Co-development of this Policy:
+10.0 Co-development of this policy:

-- 9.1 The Anti-social Behaviour Policy has been reviewed and co-developed with several stakeholders that include tenants, the Police and Local Authority. - 9.2 The Policy will be subject to regular monitoring and reviewing by the nominated lead on Anti-social Behaviour to ensure consumer standards are kept, recommendations acted on, and best practices adopted across the Housing directorate.
+- 10.1 The anti-social behaviour and hate policy has been reviewed and co-developed with several stakeholders that include tenants, the Police and Local Authority. - 10.2 The policy will be subject to regular monitoring and reviewing by the nominated lead on anti-social behaviour and hate to ensure consumer standards are kept, recommendations acted on, and best practices adopted across the Customers and Communities directorate.

-10.0 Values and strategic objectives
+11.0 Values and strategic objectives

-- 10.1 Value for Money: Early intervention aims to reduce legal costs, time spent investigating deep-rooted complaints and increase customer satisfaction. - 10.2 Ethical: Putting complainants and victims at the heart of our investigations and ensuring our Public Sector Equality Duty requirements are followed. - 10.3 Resourceful: Using technology to enhance our service offer such as the Noise App and Tenant Portal to submit anti-social behaviour complaints. - 10.4 Excellent Services: Co-developing our Policy and Procedures with customers, ensuring they are at the very heart of the service they receive from Teign Housing.
+- 11.1 Value for Money: Early intervention aims to reduce legal costs, time spent investigating deep-rooted complaints and increase customer satisfaction. - 11.2 Ethical: Putting complainants and victims at the heart of our investigations and ensuring our Public Sector Equality Duty requirements are followed. - 11.3 Resourceful: Using technology to enhance our service offer such as the Noise App and Tenant Portal to submit anti-social behaviour complaints. - 11.4 Excellent Services: Co-developing our Policy and Procedures with customers, ensuring they are at the very heart of the service they receive from Teign Housing.

-11.0 Monitoring and performance standards:
+12.0 Monitoring and performance standards:

-- 11.1 Anti-social behaviour cases will be reviewed monthly by the Communities and Compliance directorate including the Independence and Wellbeing Manager. - 11.2 We will report annually to the Regulator for Social Housing our Tenancy Satisfaction Measures which include the perception-based question on "Satisfaction with how Antisocial behaviour complaints are handled by the Landlord" and "Number of anti-social behaviour cases relative to the size of the landlord".
+- 12.1 Cases of anti-social behaviour and hate will be reviewed and monitored monthly by the Communities and Compliance Manager, Independence, Wellbeing and OT Manager, Head of Communities and Estates and Director of Customers and Communities. - 12.2 We will report annually to the Regulator for Social Housing our Tenancy Satisfaction Measures which include the perception-based question on "Satisfaction with how Antisocial behaviour complaints are handled by the Landlord" and "Number of anti-social behaviour cases relative to the size of the landlord".

-- 11.3 We will compare our performance with other similar organisations to ensure that our standards and performance meet industry standards. - 11.4 We will follow our 'performance management framework on ASB' (Appendix A) to ensure we are delivering high standards of performance on Anti-Social Behaviour cases.
+- 12.3 We will compare our performance with other similar organisations to ensure that our standards and performance meet industry standards. - 12.4 We will follow our 'performance management framework on ASB' (Appendix A) to ensure we are delivering high standards of performance on anti-social behaviour and hate cases.